GenericMappingTools/gmt/doc/rst/source/postscriptlight.rst

     PSL_VEC_MARC90 (2048) = if angles subtend 90, draw straight angle
     symbol (PSL_MANGLE only).
 The symbol may be filled and its outline stroked depending on the current settings for fill and pen attributes.
-The final two parameters *head1* and *head2* determines what kind of vector head will be plotted at the two ends (if selected).
+The parameters *head1* and *head2* determines what kind of vector head will be plotted at the two ends (if selected).
     0 = normal vector head, 1 = circle, 2 = terminal crossbar.
+    Finally, *trim1* and *trim2* adjust the start and end location of the vector.

 `Plotting Images <#toc9>`_
 --------------------------